 Here comes the beauty.
 Tonal languages such as Mandarin, Vietnamese, Punjabi, and others use tone and pronunciation synergistically to communicate meaning.
 A word can change completely based on tones, as well as the usual consonant and vowel changes.

-In their paper, the researchers explain that they have proposed a "divide-and-conquer" framework, assuming that tone and base syllable can be decoded separately from neural activity and then tonal speech can be synthesized by recombining them.
+In their paper, the researchers explain that they have proposed a “divide-and-conquer” framework, hypothesizing that tone and basic syllable can be decoded separately from neural activity and then tonal speech can be synthesized by recombining them.

 From the operating table to vocal synthesis: the tests

-Five volunteers, who underwent brain surgery to remove a tumor, were the testing grounds.
-During the intervention, with the volunteers awake, they were asked to pronounce a series of specific syllables ("ma" and "mi" in four different tones) while the neural activity was recorded.
+Five volunteers, who underwent brain surgery to remove a tumor, were the testing ground.
+During the surgery, with the volunteers awake, they were asked to pronounce a series of specific syllables (“ma” and “mi” in four different tones) while neural activity was recorded.

-From these recordings, the team was able to refine the algorithms that interpret neural activity and were able to synchronize the ECoG recordings with the audio recordings.
+From these recordings, the team was able to refine the algorithms that interpret neural activity and could synchronize the ECoG recordings with the audio recordings.

 A future of words… think!

-It is evident that this research opens the way to a world of possibilities.
-These discoveries not only offer methods for the treatment of anarthria (total loss of speech), but could also increase the communication efficiency of brain-computer interfaces.
+It is clear that this research opens the way to a world of possibilities.
+These findings not only offer methods for treating anarthria (the total loss of speech), but could also increase the communication efficiency of brain-computer interfaces.

 The research was published in the journal Science Advances, and I link it here.